OmriHeffer/IntSights-test/README.md

 Run `mongorestore --db IntSights db/` from the root folder while the DB is running to load the files.

-To run the server, navigate to the 'server' folder and run `npm install` and `npm start` to start the server.
+To run the server, navigate to the 'server' folder and run `npm install` and `npm start`.

 Finally, to run the app, navigate to the 'frontend' folder and run `npm install` and `ng serve`.